-On December 21, 2010, we issued and sold 284,746.33 shares of our Class B convertible preferred stock and warrants to purchase 42,711.95 shares of our common stock to Mainsail Partners II, L.P. for an aggregate purchase price of \$1.0 million or \$3.511898 per share of our Class B convertible preferred stock.
-We also issued and sold an aggregate of 33,884,813.42 shares of our Class B convertible preferred stock and warrants to purchase 5,082,722.01 shares of our common stock to Summit Partners Private Equity Fund VII-A, L.P., Summit Partners Private Equity Fund VII-B, L.P., Summit Investors I, LLC and Summit Investors I (UK), L.P. for an aggregate purchase price of \$119.0 million or \$3.511898 per share of our Class B convertible preferred stock.
-Peter Chung, one of our directors, is a Managing Director of Summit Partners, L.P., which is (i) the managing member of Summit Partners PE VII, LLC, which is the general partner of Summit Partners PE VII, L.P., which is the general partner of Summit Partners PE VII, L.P., and Summit Partners Private Equity Fund VII-B, L.P., and (ii) the managing member of Summit Investors I, LLC, and the general partner of Summit Investors I (UK), L.P.
+On December 21, 2010, we issued and sold 284,746.33 shares of our Class B convertible preferred stock and warrants to purchase 10,677.99 shares of our common stock to Mainsail Partners II, L.P. for an aggregate purchase price of \$1.0 million or \$14.047592 per share of our Class B convertible preferred stock.
+We also issued and sold an aggregate of 33,884,813.42 shares of our Class B convertible preferred stock and warrants to purchase 1,270,680.50 shares of our common stock to Summit Partners Private Equity Fund VII-A, L.P., Summit Partners Private Equity Fund VII-B, L.P., Summit Investors I, LLC and Summit Investors I (UK), L.P. for an aggregate purchase price of \$119.0 million or \$14.047592 per share of our Class B convertible preferred stock.
+Peter Chung, one of our directors, is a Managing Director of Summit Partners, L.P., which is (i) the managing member of Summit Partners PE VII, LLC, which is the general partner of Summit Partners PE VII, L.P., which is the general partner of Summit Partners Private Equity Fund VII-A, L.P. and Summit Partners Private Equity Fund VII-B, L.P., and (ii) the managing member of Summit Investors Management, LLC, which is the manager of Summit Investors I, LLC, and the general partner of Summit Investors I (UK), L.P.
 Mr. Chung is also a member of Summit PE VII, LLC and a limited partner of Summit Partners PE VII, L.P.
-As described in the "Principal and Selling Stockholders" section, voting and dispositive power over the shares held by the investment funds affiliated with Summit Partners L.P. resides with a two-person investment committee, of which Mr. Chung is not a member.
+As described in the "Principal and Selling Stockholders" section, Summit Partners, L.P., through its Investment Committee, has voting and dispositive authority over the shares held by each of these entities and therefore beneficially owns such shares.
 The Class B convertible preferred stock will convert to common stock upon the closing of this offering.

 Upon the closing of this offering, we will be required under the terms of our current amended and restated certificate of incorporation to pay to the holders of our Class B convertible preferred stock a preference payment of between \$20.0 million and \$60.0 million plus all declared but unpaid dividends based on the initial public offering price of our common stock.
-Assuming an initial public offering price of \$\$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, we will be obligated to pay a preference payment relating to this offering to the holders of our Class B convertible preferred stock in the aggregate amount of \$\$.
+Assuming an initial public offering price of \$18.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus, we will be obligated to pay a preference payment relating to this offering to the holders of our Class B convertible preferred stock in the aggregate amount of \$60.0 million.

 We may pay up to 50% of such preference payment with shares of our common stock.
 However, we currently intend to pay such preference payment in full in cash out of the net proceeds of this offering.
-As of September 30, 2011, there were no declared and unpaid dividends that would affect the required payment.
+As of December 30, 2011, there were no declared and unpaid dividends that would affect the required payment.